Research, scholarly pursuits, clinical and service experiences are an important aspect of any medical student’s training.

 MED 280362 - Basic & Clinical Research for Medical Students - allows students to conduct basic science, clinical, or translational research projects under the mentorship of an established research faculty at UC (including CCHMC) for a minimum of 4 weeks.
 The course director is James E. Heubi MD, and the administrative support person is Sandra Geideman.

-MED 280357 - Advanced Mentored Basic & Clinical Research - allows MD/PhD students to conduct basic science, clinical, or translational research projects with a mentor with whom s/he has already developed a relationship as part of the Medical Scientist Training Program (MSTP).
-The course director is Robert (Rocky) Ellis MD, and the administrative support person is Jenny Rindler.
+MED 280357 - Advanced Mentor Basic & Clinical Research - allows MD/PhD students to conduct basic science, clinical, or translational research projects with a mentor with whom s/he has already developed a relationship as part of the Medical Scientist Training Program (MSTP).
+The course director is Robert (Rocky) Ellis MD, and the administrative support person is Jenny Rindler Fridrich.

 Amy Thompson MD